smcgee31/node-take-home/README.md

 You can complete the requirements below without using this repo.
 We've put together a starter to take care of some of the base database and model setup, but you're not required to use this stack if you're more comfortable with another one.
-The purpose of this excercise is to gauge how well you can understand the business requirements and implement that into a Rest API
+The purpose of this exercise is to gauge how well you can understand the business requirements and implement that into a Rest API

 ## Instructions